Michigan workers’ comp lawyer explains the dispute process and how to protect legal rights.

 What happens if workers’ comp doesn’t pay in Michigan?

-Insurance companies are allowed to dispute workers’ comp claims.
-Payment of medical and lost wages can be stopped.
+If insurance companies dispute a claim and they happen not pay Michigan workers’ comp benefits then payment of medical and lost wages can be stopped.
 An employee must file for a hearing to challenge this decision.
 Health insurance can be used to pay disputed medical bills.
 A claim for unemployment or other disability benefits will be permitted.

-What happens if workers’ comp doesn’t pay medical?
-Employees who find medical treatment disputed under workers’ comp can use their own private health insurance.
+Employees who have a claim disputed and happen to have workers’ comp not pay for medical treatment can use their own private health insurance.
 This includes health insurance policies through an employer.
 Government programs like Medicaid or Medicare will also pay.
 Reimbursement will be required if money is recovered through a workers’ comp award or settlement.
 Our experience shows any reimbursement will be a small fraction of what is ultimately collected.

-What happens if workers’ comp doesn’t pay lost wages?
-Employees can make a claim through unemployment if they are physically able to perform some past job but cannot find employment within their restrictions.
+Employees who have a claim denied and happen to have workers’ comp not pay for their lost wages can make a claim through unemployment if they are physically able to perform some past job but cannot find employment within their restrictions.
 It is also possible to make a claim through other insurance policies such as long-term disability.
 Reimbursement is typically required but an experienced lawyer can minimize what needs to be paid back.